ReactBangalore/meta/README.md

 #### Why does this org exist?

-The React meetup group shares knowledge/learnings about open source revolving around React.
+The React meetup group meets every month and shares knowledge/learnings about open source revolving around React.

 The aim of this github org is to: